Living With a Person Who Suffers From PTSD

 It may, depending on the situation, mean having the strength to present an ultimatum and having the strength and preparation to stick to it.
 In any case, I mentioned that if you didn't get help, your relationship was already dead in the water.
 If the PTSD sufferer doesn't get help with a therapist AND psychiatrist/Nurse Practitioner as a team, then your relationship is still dead in the water.
 Thankfully, you have a therapist to help you gain what you need for yourself to survive this milestone.

-Once you and your loved one is in therapy, the real work begins.
+Once you and your loved one are in therapy, the real work begins.
 If anything I write in this article after this contradicts your therapist, bring it up to them, but always side with them and trust them and discard anything I write that your therapist doesn't agree with: I'm not a therapist, I'm speaking generally based on my experiences and facts I learned, I'm still learning.

 Safety and Emotional Health